Kuldeep-Nayak/Ecommerce/README.md

-Burberry is a one stop shop for all your fashion and lifestyle needs.
+Burberry, a myntra clone is a one stop shop for all your fashion and lifestyle needs.
 Being the largest e-commerce store for fashion and lifestyle products, a hassle free and enjoyable shopping experience to shoppers across the country with the widest range of brands and products on its portal.

 # <span style="color:red"> Tech Stack Used: </span>